bookofproofs/bookofproofs.github.io/_sources/history/19th-century/killing.md

 * It is fair to say that without the encouragement and interest shown by Engel, Killing might not have pushed forward with his work on Lie algebras.
 * They discussed the simple Lie algebras which they knew about and Killing conjectured (wrongly) on 12 April 1886 that the only simple algebras were those related to the special linear group and orthogonal groups.
 * Killing visited Engel and Lie in Leipzig in the summer of 1886 on his way to Heidelberg.
-* At this time Killing was rector of the Lyceum Hosianum in Braunsberg and in this capacity he was visiting its sister institution in Heidelberg.
 * It was not a particularly fruitful visit for, although the three men should have had a wealth of mathematical ideas to discuss, there seems to have been a personality clash between Killing and Lie.
 * While in Leipzig, Killing also met Schur and Study.
-* Moving on to spend August in Heidelberg, Killing did little further mathematics that year since he became concerned for the health of one of his daughters after his return to Braunsberg.
 * When Killing wrote to Engel on 27 April 1887 he had come up with the definition of a semisimple Lie algebra (his definition that such an algebra had no abelian ideals is equivalent to the definition that such an algebra has no soluble ideals).
 * By the time he wrote to Engel on 23 May Killing had discovered that his conjecture about simple algebras was wrong, for he had discovered GGG, and by 18 October he had discovered the complete list of simple algebras.
 * Publication of the results came in the third and fourth parts of Killing's paper Die Zusammensetzung der stetigen/endlichen Transformationsgruppen Ⓣ(The composition of the continuous / finite transformation groups) referred to above.